gyr0byte/OOP_Fundamentals/README.md

 - ✅ Method overriding and runtime polymorphism
 - ✅ Polymorphism and dynamic method dispatch
 - ✅ Abstract classes and methods
+- ✅ Aggregation and object composition
+- ✅ Encapsulation with getters/setters
 - ✅ toString() method customization
 - ✅ Arrays of objects and iteration
 - ✅ User-input-driven console games